How to Export Data from TradingView (Strategy Trades & Chart Data)

 Performance Summary

-Overall strategy metrics including net profit, drawdown, and win rate.
+Overall strategy metrics including net profit, maximum drawdown, win rate (hit rate), and profit factor.
 Primary data for strategy comparison and ranking in professional dashboards.

 Risk/Performance Ratios